KainokiKaede/maschine-mk1-usb-midi-bridge/README.md

 - 2.54 mm pitch pin header, 5 pins
 - Maschine MK1

 Use Arduino IDE with Teensyduino installed.
-Select **Teensy 4.1** and a USB type that includes MIDI, such as **MIDI** or **Serial + MIDI**.
+Select **Teensy 4.1** and a USB type that includes MIDI, such as **Serial + MIDI**.

 ## Getting Started

 1. Obtain the Teensy 4.1, USB host cable, 2.54 mm pitch pin header, and Maschine MK1, then assemble them so the Maschine is connected to the Teensy USB host port.
-2. Follow the [Teensy download and install guide](https://www.pjrc.com/teensy/td_download.html) to make Arduino IDE able to compile and upload code for Teensy.
+2. Follow the [Teensyduino download and install guide](https://www.pjrc.com/teensy/td_download.html) to make Arduino IDE able to compile and upload code for Teensy.
 3. Compile the code and upload it to the Teensy 4.1.
 4. You now have a USB-MIDI Maschine MK1!

 ## MIDI Mapping